Find Affordable College Courses

 Check out the anthropology doctor's degree programs at these schools if you want to attend one of the most popular in Texas.

-Our 2023 rankings named Texas A&M University - College Station the most popular school in Texas for anthropology students working on their doctor’s degree.
-Texas A&M College Station is a fairly large public school located in the city of College Station.
+Our analysis found Texas A&M University - College Station to be the most popular school for anthropology students who want to pursue a doctor’s degree in Texas.
+Texas A&M College Station is a very large public school located in the city of College Station.

 About 38% of the students majoring in anthropology at the school are women while 63% are male.

-You’ll be in good company if you decide to attend The University of Texas at Austin.
-It ranked #2 on our 2023 Most Popular Anthropology Doctor’s Degree Schools in Texas list.
+The in-demand doctor’s degree programs at The University of Texas at Austin helped the school earn the #2 place on this year’s ranking of the most popular anthropology schools in Texas.
 Located in the large city of Austin, UT Austin is a public college with a very large student population.

 Women make up 83% of the anthropology majors at the school.